Electric bike fire prompts evacuation of TooJay's deli in Wellington - NewsBreak

 Too Jay’s Deli was briefly evacuated after an electric bike was fire on a bike rack next to the building in Wellington, Palm Beach County Fire Rescue said.

-Around 11:30 a.m., firefighters responded to the 2600 block of State Road 7 to reports of a fire threatening a building, PBFR said.
+Firefighters were called to the 2600 block of State Road 7 about 11:30 a.m. to reports of a fire threatening a building.

-The building was on not on fire, but to protect the building, firefighters initiated "an aggressive and quick fire attack" on the bike, according to PBSO.
+The building was not on fire, but to protect the building, firefighters initiated "an aggressive and quick fire attack" on the bike, according to Palm Beach County Fire Rescue.

-The restaurant was evacuated and firefighters then made sure no one was inside and to ensure the fire had not spread to the building.
-It had not spread and no one was hurt.
+The restaurant was evacuated so that firefighters could ensure the fire had not spread to the building.
+It hadn't spread and no one was hurt.

 The fire was put out an in less than two minutes, protecting the outdoor seating area.

-Billie Brightman, a journalism student at Unviversity of Miami, submited video of the fire to WPTV.
+Billie Brightman, a journalism student at the University of Miami, submitted video of the fire to WPTV.

 Comments / 0